Aging

 (800) 782-4747

-The ALS Association is the only national non-profit organization fighting Lou Gehrig’s Disease on every front.
-By leading the way in global research, providing assistance for people with ALS through a nationwide network.
+The ALS Association is the only national nonprofit organization fighting Lou Gehrig’s Disease on every front by leading global research and assisting people with ALS through a nationwide network.
 The Association builds hope and enhances the quality of life while aggressively searching for new treatments and a cure.

 Arthritis